coverclock/com-diag-hazer/SARA-R5.md

 devices enumerate; I plug in "UART 1" first so it will be /dev/ttyUSB0, and then "UART 2" so it will be /dev/ttyUSB1.
 Both devices enumerate as v=1a86, p=7523; haven't figured out yet how to discriminate between the two for udev hot-plug magic.
+Both devices appear to support autobaud;
+I'm using both at 115200 BPS.

 ## Software Configuration